 When Paris fell in 1940, the first couple of years under occupation resembled a prewar "City of Light," but the Gestapo slowly increased pressure on the French citizens.
 From their headquarters on Avenue Foch, the Gestapo looked for spies, saboteurs, and resisters.
 The plan to deport France's Jews to concentration camps also operated from Avenue Foch.
 In one horrendous incident, the French police and gendarmes rounded up over 13,000 Jews on January 16-17, 1942, holding them at the Velodrome d'Hiver.
 The Germans sent most of the Jews held at this cyclodrome to Auschwitz.
 The Vel d'Hiv roundup has proved to be a difficult moment for French politicians with an apology coming from Jacques Chirac in 1995, and a wider admission of the French government's involvement from Emmanuel Macron in 2017.
 Take in important landmarks around Paris, such as Arc de Triomphe, Champs-Élysées, and the Eiffel Tower during a driving tour.
-Also visit two memorials commemorating Vel d'Hiv, then continue to the National Resistance Museum in Champigny.
-This captivating museum provides a unique insight into the bravery and courage of those who fought against the Nazi occupation of France during World War II.
-Accommodations: Hôtel du Louvre (B, L)
+After lunch, travel to Le Mont-Valérien, a nineteenth-century fortress on a scenic hill in Suresnes, just west of Paris.
+Originally a site of religious pilgrimage, the Germans turned it into their key execution site in the French capital.
+Between 1941 and 1944 they executed over a thousand people there, Valérien provides a unique insight into the bravery and courage of those who fought